software-tools-books/sd4ds/src/regexp/index.md

 This program seems to work,
 but it actually contains an error that we will correct in the exercises.
 (Think about what happens if we match the pattern `a*ab` against the string `'aab'`.)
-Our design is also hard to extend: handling parentheses in patterns like `a(bc)*d` will require major changes.
+It is also hard to extend:
+`match_here` is already very complicated, and handling parentheses in patterns like `a(bc)*d` will make it more complicated still.
-We need to explore a different approach.

-## An Extensible Matcher {: #regexp-extensible}
+## A Direct Matcher {: #regexp-direct}

 Instead of packing all our code into one function, we can implement each kind of match separately.
-Doing this makes it easier to add more matchers: we just define a function we can mix in with calls to the ones we already have.
+Doing this makes it easier to add more matchers: we just define something we can mix in with the matchers we already have.

-Rather than having these functions do the matching immediately, though, we will have each one return an object that knows how to match itself against some text.
-Doing this allows us to build a complex match once and re-use it many times.
+Rather than matching text immediately, though, we will create objects that know how to do matches so that we can build a complex matcher once and re-use it many times.
 This is a common pattern in text processing: we may want to apply a regular expression to each line in a large set of files, so recycling matchers makes programs more efficient.

 Each matching object has a method that takes the target string and the index to start matching at as inputs.
 Its output is the index to continue matching at or `None` indicating that matching failed.
-We can combine these objects to match complex patterns ([% fixme %]).
+We can combine these objects to match complex patterns.

-The first step to implement this is to write test cases, which forces us to define the syntax we are going to support:
+The first step to implement this is to write test cases, which forces us to define how our classes will work:

-[% excerpt f="oop_main.py" %]
+[% excerpt f="direct.py" keep="tests" %]

 Next,
 we define a [% g base_class "base class" %] that all matchers will inherit from.